Bus Accidents are Rare, but Passengers are at Risk of Serious Injuries or Death

 The same month and year in Anaheim Hills, California, a school bus transporting 11 El Rancho Charter Middle School students crashed into a tree near a golf course when its driver passed out behind the wheel due to the driver’s known and undisclosed medical condition that would have precluded his ability to obtain a commercial driver’s license.

-Orange Unified School District bus driver Gerald Rupple, 25, was charged with multiple counts of child abuse and endangerment, perjury by declaration and causing great bodily injury and faces 19 years in state prison if convicted.
+Police arrested Orange Unified School District bus driver Gerald Rupple, 25.
+Authorities charged the bus driver with multiple counts of child abuse and endangerment, perjury by declaration and causing great bodily injury.
+If convicted, Gerald Rupple faces 19 years in state prison.

 Just one year before these two crashes in February 2013, eight people died and dozens were injured when a tour bus under contract with Tijuana-based InterBus Tours left Big Bear and careened down a mountain road unable to stop due to brake failure.
 The bus carrying 38 passengers crashed into an oncoming Ford pickup truck killing its driver and seven others who were bus passengers in Yucaipa, California.